Skip to content

 /subscriptions/<Subscription ID>/resourceGroups/<Resource Group Name>/providers/Microsoft.Network/virtualNetworks/<vnet name>

-• secondaryVnetId: Follow the instructions above for the primary virtual network ID, but, instead, substitute the information from your second virtual network.
+• VirtualNetworkId2: Follow the instructions above for the primary virtual network ID, but, instead, substitute the information from your second virtual network.
+If deploying to a single-region geography, you should omit this.

-• secondarySubnetName: Provide the name of the designated subnet you created in your second virtual network.
-Enter it exactly as it appears in the Azure portal (no fancy formats).
+• SubnetName2: Provide the name of the designated subnet you created in your second virtual network.
+Enter it exactly as it appears in the Azure portal (without any fancy formatting).
+If deploying to a single-region geography, you should omit this.

 Add Subnet Injection to Your Environment